 If your course is associated with a blueprint course, your Course Details tab indicates the name of the blueprint course .
 The course name also includes the course ID as a reference (e.g. courses/XXX).
 If you have been enrolled in the blueprint course as an instructor or TA, the name of the blueprint course will contain a link to access the blueprint course.

 Courses may be assigned to the Default Term or a specific term .
-By default, your course will be available to students within the term dates.
+By default, your students will be able to participate in the course within the term dates .

-If needed, you can set specific start and end dates for your course .
+If needed, you can allow students to participate within course dates and set specific course start and end dates .
 However, changing course dates may override term availability settings and placement in the Courses page and Dashboard.
-Please confirm term dates before modifying course dates.
-Changing start and end dates also allow you to manage participation between the course dates.
+Please confirm term dates before adding course participation dates.

 You can view the storage file size allowed in your course.
 File storage consists of all files in course files and assignment submissions.
 Administrators at your institution set the file storage quota for each course.